AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 Right-clicking a drop-down filter provides the following options:

+* **[!UICONTROL Delete label]**: Remove the text above a drop-down filter.
 * **[!UICONTROL Add label]**: When you add a drop-down filter to a project, a label is automatically set to the component name.
 If you delete the label, you can add it again with this option.
-* **[!UICONTROL Delete label]**: Remove the text above a drop-down filter.
-* **[!UICONTROL Delete drop-down filter]**: Removes the drop-down filter from the panel.
+* **[!UICONTROL Delete drop-down]**: Removes the drop-down filter from the panel.

 [Watch the video](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/analysis-workspace/using-panels/using-panels-to-organize-your-analysis-workspace-projects.html) to learn more about how to add drop-down filters to your project.